Compact Sizing in WinUI Controls

 Examples of compact sizing

 Compact sizing is implemented through a unique resource dictionary that can be specified in your application at either the page level or a specific layout.
-The resource dictionary is available in the WinUI Nuget package.
+Two resource dictionaries are required:

-The following examples show how the Compact style can be applied for the window and an individual Grid control.
+The following examples show how the Compact style can be applied at the window level and for an individual Grid control.

 Window level